e-butik/Gittern/README.md

 * Making the Gittern\Entity\GitObject\User class into an interface
 * Support for all kinds of [Git Treeishes](http://book.git-scm.com/4_git_treeishes.html)
 * Support for updating the reflog when moving a branch head

-## Technical docs - What does the different kind of classes do?

-### Entities

-The Git object model has quite a few entities, and Gittern divides them into two categories.
-GitObjects and "other".
-Any kind of entity which is persisted in the Git object store is a GitObject.
-That means Commits, trees (and their different node types), blobs and annotated tags (not yet supported).
-The index and it's entries are the current "other" entities.

-All of these objects represent a concept present in the Git object model.

-### Proxy

-When you fetch a Git entity (unless it's a blob), it's probably going to have relations to other entities.
-To make  it easier to work with the objects, Gittern creates proxy objects for these relations.
-When a method requires data that the proxy object doesn't already have (pretty much anything but the SHA), the proxy lazily loads the data from the repository.

-Proxies are decorators of the class they're proxying, and thus will pass a type check.

-### Hydrator

-In a normal git repository, the files are stored according to a certain file specification.
-The role of the hydrator is to a RawObject (which is basically just the file data and it's sha), and create an entity from it.

-### Desiccator

-A de-hydrator.
-Where a hydrator takes a RawObject and creates an entity from it, the desiccator takes and entity and creates a RawObject from it.

-### Transport

-In order for Gittern to be modular, the Repository class doesn't actually know how to read and write your RawObjects et c. from/to the disk.
-Maybe you don't even care that much about keeping compatibility with the git binary, and want to store your objects somewhere else.
-Maybe you want to cache them in e.g. Redis.

-For this reason there's the Transport.
-The Transport knows all about how to get your objects from the disk, how to resolve references, et c.

-### Adapters

-Due to it's fine representation of the Git object model, Gittern is a breeze to work with.
-However, sometimes you don't actually care about the Git object model.
-Sometimes you just want to treat it like a filesystem.
-Lucky for us the fine folks at KnpLabs have created [Gaufrette](https://github.com/KnpLabs/Gaufrette), a file system abstraction layer.
-Gittern has two Gaufrette adapters, allowing you to treat a git repository like any other file system.